 Dr. Maple typically practices in a cognitive-behavioral model of psychotherapy.
-Although a client will feel free to express emotions in session, the therapy will focus on one's thoughts and behaviors and how they affect one's emotions
+Although a client will feel free to express emotions in session, the therapy will focus on one's thoughts and behaviors and how they affect one's emotions.
+The client's past will be discussed appropriately, but the greater focus will be on the client's present and future.

 An individual psychotherapy session involves only one client.
 The focus is on that person's concerns and goals.
 Identifying strengths and past successes is an important element of therapy.
 Although therapy will involve discussion of a person's past, much more focus is on the person's present functioning and future functioning.
 Common concerns include depression, anxiety, psychological trauma, grief, relationships, and life goals.